 How long does it take to build a new home?

 Most information suggests that once the preliminary work starts - lot selection, selecting a home plan, and applying for a loan, building a new home is a six-month or 24-week process.
-If you plan to build in the spring of 2022, you need to start planning now, fall 2021.
+If you plan to build in the spring, you need to start planning in the fall.

 How much will it cost, and what's the first step sort of go hand-in-hand.